ibm-cloud-docs/account/scope-dash-edit.md

 # Editing and duplicating a dashboard
 {: #edit-dupe-dash}

-You can edit a dashboard by adding, removing, and rearranging the widgets on your dashboard.
-Only the user that created the dashboard can edit it.
+Only the user that created the dashboard can edit it by adding, removing, and rearranging the widgets on the dashboard.
 You can duplicate a dashboard to include the same structure and layout without having to re-create the dashboard from scratch.
 All users with the dashboard link can duplicate the dashboard.

 ## Reorganizing widgets on your dashboard
 {: #dash-reorg}